RESISTANCE ©2014 J.D. DANIELS

 equals zero.
 By "algebraic" we mean that you--the analyzer of

-the circuit--have drawn arrows on the branches indicating which way the current
+the circuit--have drawn arrows on the branches indicating which way you think

-is flowing.
-If the actual current is flowing in the opposite direction from
+positive current is flowing.
+If the actual current is flowing in the opposite

-your arrow then the algebraic current is negative.
-Remember that because electrons
+direction from your arrow then the algebraic current is negative.
+Remember that

-Once the current arrow is drawn the dwg below shows the convention for assign
+Once the current arrow is drawn the dwg below shows the convention for assigning

-+ and - to the voltage across the resistor:
++ and - to the voltage across the resistor Rr:

-To write KCL for the nodes in a circuit we have to agree on one more convention: For me it is this: If current is flowing out of the node it is positive; flowing in, negative.
+To write KCL for the nodes in a circuit we have to agree on one more convention: For "positive" results it is this: If current is flowing out of the node it is positive; flowing in, negative.
 Also appreciate that the conductance version of Ohm's Law is I =G*V.

 Now we can write KCL for the unknown-voltage node VN in the 2-voltage-source